 I found it to be pretty easy.
 In Italy the Brasilians there wanted all sorts of complicated stuff, like proof of studying in Italy etc. etc.

-So instead I went to the embassy in Lisbon, Portugal and the Brasilians there were much more relaxed and I got a visa within 2 weeks without any form of proof of why I was in Portugal almost 6 years ago
+So instead I went to the embassy in Lisbon, Portugal and the Brasilians there were much more relaxed and I got a visa within 2 weeks without any form of proof of why I was in Portugal about 6 years ago